Rhinoplasty Recovery: All Aftercare Tips You Need to KnowFacial Plastic Surgery

 Showering After Nose job

-Showering shortly after a nose job may increase the risk of infection and cause the incisions to open; so:
+Showering during rhinoplasty recovery may increase the risk of infection and cause the incisions to open, so:

-- Avoid showering for at least 72 hours after the surgery;
+- Avoid showering for at least 72 hours after the nose surgery;

 - Wrap your nose with plastic in order not to get your splints and tapes wet;